alvinc0921/Remote_Patient_Monitoring_UI/README.md

 https://data.heroku.com/dataclips/bfljwdrcpssefebonywlxfskssvx

 We recommend cloning the code to IntelliJ IDEA and running the main class on it.
-Please give a few seconds for the application to open.
-Notice how there are no alerts for the first 5 seconds, and suddenly a new urgent alert appears.
+Please give 10 to 20 seconds for the application to open.
+Notice how there is a warning alert for the first 5 seconds, and suddenly a new urgent alert appears (due to patient Marjorie).

+Current version:

+v1.2 : 3rd and 4th Patients added.
+Matlab code added to repository.

+Past versions:

-Current version: v1.1 : Small UI updates.
+v1.1 : Small UI updates.

-Past versions: v1.0 : First version meeting all client requirements.
+v1.0 : First version meeting all client requirements.

-In our current database, we have 2 patients.
-One (Petko Adello) is healthy, and thus does not trigger any warnings.
-The other (Marjorie Finlay) has normal vital signs for the first 5 seconds that the app is open, but then suffers from ventricular fibrillation, so as to show that our app reacts to abnormal vital signs.
+In our current database, we have 4 patients.
+Patient 1 (Petko Adello) and 4 (Evelyn Brookes) are healthy, and thus do not trigger any warnings.
+Patient 2 (Marjorie Finlay) has normal vital signs for the first 5 seconds that the app is open, but then suffers from ventricular fibrillation, triggering multiple urgent alerts.
+Patient 3 (Nils Sjoberg) triggers a warning alert from the beginning of the app due to high body temperature, but more vital signs turn abnormal within 10/15 seconds.
+These two last patients show our app reacts to abnormal vital signs, differentiating between warning and urgent alerts.

 ## Application Flow